 Learn how to design original art quilts by taking online art quilt classes I teach as they are offered at Academy of Quilting.

-Quick reminder: Bind Quilts by Machine and Math for Quilters are set to open for registered students on October 1, 2019!
+Quick reminder: Bind Quilts by Machine and Math for Quilters are open now!

 Both classes are offered "on demand."
 That means you have 13 weeks of active classroom time with me as your instructor, then you can continue to read the comments that come in from your fellow students.